tck/smtpd/README.md

 # SMTPd

 SMTP server (library) for receiving emails, written in pure PHP.
 This library provides an interface to the SMTP server-side protocol with PHP.
-It creates a `\Zend\Mail\Message` Class object for every incoming email and hands this object to a custom PHP function for further processing.
+It creates a `\Laminas\Mail\Message` Class object for every incoming email and hands this object to a custom PHP function for further processing.
 The project is in Beta status, so it's not recommended for production use.

 The `d` in `SMTPd` stands for [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).
 This script can run in background like any other daemon process.
 It's not meant for running as a webapplication.